-The financial statements only present the activity attributable to the fiduciary (agency) fund transactions of the Academy within the IMSA Student Activities Fund and does not purport to, and does not, present fairly the financial position of the Academy or the State as of June 30, 2015, nor changes in the Academy's or State's financial position for the year ended in conformity with GAAP.
+The financial statements only present the activity attributable to the fiduciary (agency) fund transactions of the Academy within the IMSA Student Activities Fund and does not purport to, and does not, present fairly the financial position of the Academy or the State as of June 30, 2016 and 2015, nor changes in the Academyøs or Stateøs financial position for the years ended in conformity with GAAP.

 The IMSA Student Activities Fund is not legally separate from the State; therefore, the financial information of the IMSA Student Activities Fund is included in the financial statements of the State.
-The State's Comprehensive Annual Financial Report may be obtained by writing to the State Comptroller's Office, Division of Financial Reporting, 325 West Adams Street, Springfield, Illinois, 62704-1871, or accessing its website at www.illinoiscomptroller.gov.
+The State Comprehensive Annual Financial Report may be obtained by writing to the State Comptroller of Office, Division of Financial Reporting, 325 West Adams Street, Springfield, Illinois, 62704-1871, or accessing its website at www.illinoiscomptroller.gov.